basarat/mobx-typescript-react/03 computed/README.md

 ***click the button***
 * When we click the button, an increment of the mobx observable causes the Hello component to re-render with the new count.

-* Lets say we want to show additional UI based on whether the button has been clicked at least once or not.
+> Lets say we want to show additional UI based on whether the button has been clicked at least once or not.
-* We can do it easily with a simple condition check and showing a div if the condition is met

 ```js
   return (